-Utility organizations recognize that deep operational knowledge is embedded in the resources that have lead the utility industry over the last several decades.
-Now, as these resources retire from the workforce, Analytics could be the solution for capturing that critical knowledge base.
-But understanding how to make this transition and acquiring the best talent to lead it, is taking lengthier process than utilities anticipated.
+Utility organizations recognize that deep operational knowledge is embedded in the resources that have led the utility industry over the last several decades.
+As these resources retire from the workforce, Analytics could be the solution for capturing that critical knowledge base.
+But understanding how to make this transition and acquiring the best talent to lead it, is taking longer than utilities anticipated.
 Read more.

 Challenged with integrating new data sources into utility operations, ensuring that the data is reliable as well as overcoming legacy system limitations and resource constraints, utility organizations have yet to realize the full potential of their technology investments.
 Utilities require predictive capabilities to achieve the reliability levels expected by both consumers and regulators, as well as to address non-technical losses such as theft and security threats to the grid.
 Read more.